ManuelGula/Chatbot/README.md

 If the `+` operator is used, the next 3 lines MUST start with each one of `+`, `-`, and `0`.

+<h3>Topics:</h3>
+There's a general conversation with the chatbot but there're two major topics of choice to talk about;
+One about Football/Soccer and the newly added topics on Basketball and Tennis.
+To have the chatbot talk about a certain topic, the user has the freedom of which order to ask the chatbot questions with format similar to ones in the `convo.dat` file.

 <h3>Potential Updates:</h3>